i0gan/pwn_waf/README.md

 QQ: 418894113

+The WAF is a traffic capture tool for AWD PWN, which is convenient to analyze and write anti attack exp, and is very conducive to the use of `PWN Ctfer`.
+The tool has been used in AWD competitions for many times.
+I hope you can `give me a star`.
+The WAF has `three modes`.
+The `RUN_CATCH` mode simply capture the attacked interactive traffic, which can be viewed under the  `log path`.
+The `RUN_I0GAN` mode is a communication and `defense mode`, which can prevent attackers from getting the shell, and can also view the attacker's interactive traffic.
+This mode is used cautiously, strictly abides by the rules of the ctf competition, and violates the rules of the competition.
+The consequences are borne by ourselves.
+The `RUN_FORWARD` mode simply forwards the attacker's traffic to hit others, and we can capture the traffic in the middle.
+Of course, if the attacker successfully gets the flag, We can also get the flag in the log file.

 ## Fix Log
     2021-05-13: Thancks b0ldfrev commit the IO blocking problem for FORWARD mode

 ## RUN_CATCH / RUN_I0GAN MODE WAF Principle